Pre-Code Hollywood: Content

 Nudity was generally banned, but permitted if it was presented as documentary footage from other cultures.
 Filmmaker Deane Dickason took advantage of this loophole to release a documentary titled Virgins of Bali in September 1932, which concerns a day in the life of two Balinese teenagers who are topless in much of the footage.
 The film's introduction notes that Balinese women were normally topless and only covered their breasts for ceremonial duties; Doherty commented dryly that, "fortunately" for Dickason, his film's two "stars" rarely performed ceremonial duties.
 Typical of the film is the first scene where the two girls take a bath in the river while Dickason narrates, talking breathlessly about how the two girls "bathe their shamelessly nude bronze bodies".
-Virgins of Bali, which consisted almost entirely of scenes of Balinese women in various states of undress under the guise of showing what daily life in Bali was like, was a successful film with men at the time and contributed to make Bali into a popular tourist destination.
+Virgins of Bali, which consisted almost entirely of scenes of Balinese women in various states of undress under the guise of showing what daily life in Bali was like, was a successful film with men at the time and contributed to Bali becoming a popular tourist destination.

 Queer people were portrayed in such pre-Code films as Our Betters (1933), Footlight Parade (1933), Only Yesterday (1933), Sailor's Luck (1933), and Cavalcade (1933).
 Although the topic was dealt with much more openly than in the decades that followed, the characterizations of queer characters were usually derogatory.
 Gay male characters were portrayed as flighty with high voices, existing merely as buffoonish supporting characters.

-A rare example of a homosexual character not being portrayed in the standard effeminate way, albeit still negatively, was the villain "Murder Legendre", played by Bela Lugosi in White Zombie (1932), the Frenchman who mastered the magical powers of a Bokor (voodoo sorcerer).
-Legendre is hired by a wealthy plantation owner Charles Beaumont (Robert Frazer) to turn the woman he desires into a zombie, only to be informed later that Legendre desires him and is going to transform him into a zombie.
+A rare example of a homosexual character not being portrayed in the standard effeminate way, albeit still negatively, was the villain "Murder Legendre", played by Bela Lugosi in White Zombie (1932), the Frenchman who mastered the magical powers of a bokor (voodoo sorcerer).
+Legendre is hired by a wealthy plantation owner, Charles Beaumont (Robert Frazer), to turn the woman he desires into a zombie, only to be informed later that Legendre desires him and is going to transform him into a zombie.
 In films like Ladies They Talk About, lesbians were portrayed as rough, burly characters, but in DeMille's The Sign of the Cross, a female Christian slave is brought to a Roman prefect and seduced in dance by a statuesque lesbian dancer.
 Fox nearly became the first American studio to use the word "gay" to refer to homosexuality in their 1933 release My Weakness, but the SRC made the studio muffle the word in the soundtrack of all footage that reached theaters.